Business ethics: Procurement

 In the procurement field, ethical behaviour includes adherence to the principle of fairness, avoidance of preferential treatment, and the elimination of malpractice in relation to suppliers and their workforces.
-The Chartered Institute of Procurement & Supply notes that "it's important to recognise that being ethical isn't just within the business community but consumers can also make ethical choices in their buying decisions".
+The Chartered Institute of Procurement & Supply, which provides ethical procurement assessment for its members, notes that "it's important to recognise that being ethical isn't just within the business community, but consumers can also make ethical choices in their buying decisions".

 Sales and marketing

 Marketing ethics came of age only as late as the 1990s.
 Marketing ethics was approached from ethical perspectives of virtue or virtue ethics, deontology, consequentialism, pragmatism and relativism.

 Ethics in marketing deals with the principles, values and/or ideas by which marketers (and marketing institutions) ought to act.
-Marketing ethics is also contested terrain, beyond the previously described issue of potential conflicts between profitability and other concerns.
+Marketing ethics is also a contested terrain, beyond the previously described issue of potential conflicts between profitability and other concerns.
 Ethical marketing issues include marketing redundant or dangerous products/services, transparency about environmental risks, transparency about product ingredients such as genetically modified organisms possible health risks, financial risks, security risks, etc., respect for consumer privacy and autonomy, advertising truthfulness and fairness in pricing & distribution.

-According to Borgerson, and Schroeder (2008), marketing can influence individuals' perceptions of and interactions with other people, implying an ethical responsibility to avoid distorting those perceptions and interactions.
+According to Borgerson and Schroeder (2008), marketing can influence individuals' perceptions of and interactions with other people, implying an ethical responsibility to avoid distorting those perceptions and interactions.

-Marketing ethics involves pricing practices, including illegal actions such as price fixing and legal actions including price discrimination and price skimming.
+Marketing ethics involves pricing practices, including illegal actions such as price fixing and legal actions, including price discrimination and price skimming.
 Certain promotional activities have drawn fire, including greenwashing, bait and switch, shilling, viral marketing, spam (electronic), pyramid schemes and multi-level marketing.
 Advertising has raised objections about attack ads, subliminal messages, sex in advertising and marketing in schools.